10 Best Examples of Ancient Greek Architecture

 Parthenon, Acropolis

-The Parthenon is the temple dedicated to the goddess Athena and is one of the most historic buildings in Greek history.
+The Parthenon, a masterpiece among Greek temples, is dedicated to the goddess Athena and stands as one of the most historic buildings in Greek history.
 The Athenians considered this goddess as their patron and the sign of wisdom.
 This building was considered as the Church and also a mosque at different times in its history but it was originally built to celebrate victory over Persians.

 Parthenon, Acropolis